iamamash/fastapi-celery/README.md

      - **Password:** test

    This dashboard provides insights into Celery task progress, success rates, and failures.

-## Usage
-1. Define and dispatch Celery tasks from your FastAPI endpoints.
-2. Monitor task execution and performance through the Flower dashboard.

 ### Run the project without Docker